 Predicting the next epidemic: DHIS2-based risk modeling

-InfoStart date: 1 March, 2020 End date: 28 February, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-02-KU Countries: Tanzania Thematic areas: Climate change, Health, Lead institution: University of Copenhagen (UCPH), Faculty of Health and Medical Sciences, Centre for Medical Parasitology, Denmark Partner institutions: National Institute for Medical Research (NIMR), Tanga Research Centre, Tanzania State University of Zanzibar (SUZA), Tanzania Ministry of Health Zanzibar (MOHZ), Tanzania University of Dar es Salaam (UDSM), Tanzania University of Gothenburg, Sweden Joint Malaria Programme (JMP) Kilimanjaro Christian Medical Center (KCMC), Tanzania Technical University of Denmark (DTU), Denmark Project coordinator: Michael Alifrangis Total grant: 11,995,367 DKK
+InfoStart date: 1 March, 2020 End date: 28 February, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-02-KU Countries: Tanzania Thematic areas: Climate change, Health, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: State University of Zanzibar (SUZA), Tanzania Ministry of Health Zanzibar (MOHZ), Tanzania University of Dar es Salaam (UDSM), Tanzania University of Gothenburg, Sweden Joint Malaria Programme (JMP) Kilimanjaro Christian Medical Center (KCMC), Tanzania Technical University of Denmark (DTU), Denmark National Institute for Medical Research (NIMR), Tanzania Project coordinator: Michael Alifrangis Total grant: 11,995,367 DKK

 Unexpected onset of large-scale epidemics caused by climate-sensitive vector-borne diseases (VBDs) present a growing risk to human health and societal stability throughout the world.
 The situation is especially critical in LMICs as health systems struggle to absorb the full scale of mass hospitalizations due to acute VBD epidemics, while public and private sectors may suffer substantial productivity and commercial losses.